Golrang Industrial Group: Brands

-Golrang Industrial Group owns dozens of famous brands in numerous fields of active industries in various fields of economy.
+Golrang Industrial Group owns dozens of brands.
 Brands such as: Golrang, Avé, Softlan, Oila, Famila, Active, Suntin Barlie, Nancy, Home plus, Merci, Merident, Goldent...

 Product Categories

 Production of more than 60 product categories with annual sales, exceeding 1 billion product units, the growth rate of more than three times higher than of the industry, within the past 20 years, investment of more than 400 billion rials in order to equip and develop research laboratories, and many other items are among the capabilities of Golrang Industrial Group.